Ed-Ko/College-CS-project/README.md

 # College-CS-project
-The repository is used to save all the projects in my college life Code and spec of these subjects are allowed be downloaded and reused, but should be cited
+The repository is used to save all the projects in my college life.
+Code and spec of these subjects are allowed be downloaded and reused, but should be cited.